citrix/citrix-daas-rest-go/citrixorchestration/docs/EditDeliveryGroupRequestModel.md

 `func (o *EditDeliveryGroupRequestModel) UnsetTenants()`

 UnsetTenants ensures that no value is present for Tenants, not even an explicit nil
+### GetLoadBalanceType

+`func (o *EditDeliveryGroupRequestModel) GetLoadBalanceType() LoadBalanceType`

+GetLoadBalanceType returns the LoadBalanceType field if non-nil, zero value otherwise.

+### GetLoadBalanceTypeOk

+`func (o *EditDeliveryGroupRequestModel) GetLoadBalanceTypeOk() (*LoadBalanceType, bool)`

+GetLoadBalanceTypeOk returns a tuple with the LoadBalanceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoadBalanceType

+`func (o *EditDeliveryGroupRequestModel) SetLoadBalanceType(v LoadBalanceType)`

+SetLoadBalanceType sets LoadBalanceType field to given value.

+### HasLoadBalanceType

+`func (o *EditDeliveryGroupRequestModel) HasLoadBalanceType() bool`

+HasLoadBalanceType returns a boolean if a field has been set.

 ### GetAppProtectionKeyLoggingRequired

 `func (o *EditDeliveryGroupRequestModel) GetAppProtectionKeyLoggingRequired() bool`